togrupe/dlive-midi-tools/README.md

     `pyinstaller -y --onefile -w ./src/Main.py`

 Afterwards, the following window appears.
+This can take a couple of seconds.

 ![Gui](doc/gui.png)